AntiLibrary5/nicools-kitchen/_posts/2025-09-05-homemade-ricotta-cheese.md

 tags: [Vegetarian, Add Ons]
 ---

 I was partying hard on a Tuesday night, as usual, and by the end of the night someone screamed CHEERS, so I woke up the next day absolutely wanting to make cheese.
 Then I asked myself: Nicole which cheese do you want to make?
-If you're from Koura, you obviously now Ricosta, so in hommage to them, I decided to make ricotta.
+If you're from Koura, you obviously know Ricosta, so in hommage to them, I decided to make ricotta.

 ## Ingredients